Consensys/doc.teku/docs/Concepts/Merge.md

 ### Execution clients

-Execution clients, such as [Besu](https://besu.hyperledger.org/en/stable/), manage the state and execute transactions on the execution layer.
+Execution clients, such as [Besu](https://besu.hyperledger.org/en/stable/), manage the execution layer, including executing transactions and updating the world state.
 Execution clients serve [JSON-RPC API](https://besu.hyperledger.org/en/stable/Reference/API-Methods/) requests and communicate with each other in a peer-to-peer network.